 We are making major investments in this budget, including creating the nation's largest publicly funded guaranteed income initiative, putting millions of dollars toward economic development, increasing housing assistance and providing seed funding to help abolish medical debt.
 Hundreds of millions of dollars in additional funding will be going to healthcare and health access initiatives, justice initiatives, violence prevention programs, infrastructure improvements and environmental projects.
 I would add we are doing all of this without the need to increase taxes on our residents.
-In fact, we are even eliminating a tax this year.
+In fact, we even eliminated a tax recently.